 Contacts

-Netlas have separate crawlers for site contacts, and filters for search by them.
-Looks like this information is being parsed from pages’ footers: phone numbers, physical addresses, geo positions.
+Netlas have separate crawlers for site contacts and filters for search by them.
+Looks like this information is being parsed from pages’ footers: phone numbers, physical addresses, and geo positions.

-I’ve made a screenshot with an example of search by contact and statistics screen view also.
-You can sort data by various params and explore it in a table view, unlike the default view with raw answers.
+I’ve made a screenshot with an example of a search by contact and statistics screen view.
+You can sort data by various parameters and explore it in a table view, unlike the default view with raw answers.

 Domains and IP whois